Dallas hair salon shooting suspect had delusions about Asians, police say | Law-Order

 Dallas hair salon shooting suspect had delusions about Asians, police say

-The man suspected of opening fire in a hair salon in Dallas' Koreatown and wounding three women last week harbored delusions about Asian people since being in a car crash that involved an Asian man two years ago, authorities said on Tuesday.
+A Dallas man suspected of shooting three women in the city's Koreatown neighborhood last week harbored delusions about Asian people, police officials said on Tuesday, as the FBI launched a hate crime investigation into the attack.

-The man suspected of opening fire in a hair salon in Dallas' Koreatown and wounding three women last week harbored delusions about Asian people since being in a car crash that involved an Asian man two years ago, authorities said on Tuesday.
-Police identified the gunman as Jeremy Theron Smith, 36, and said he has been charged with three counts of aggravated assault with a deadly weapon.
-Smith was booked early on Tuesday and is being held in Dallas County jail.
+A Dallas man suspected of shooting three women in the city's Koreatown neighborhood last week harbored delusions about Asian people, police officials said on Tuesday, as the FBI launched a hate crime investigation into the attack.
+Police identified the suspect as Jeremy Theron Smith, 36, and booked him on three counts of aggravated assault with a deadly weapon.
+Smith, who is Black, was being held at Dallas County jail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)